 Bilateral Economic Relations

 The U.S.-Central America Free Trade Agreement (CAFTA-DR) entered into force in 2006.
 It eliminates most tariffs and other barriers for U.S. goods destined for the Central American market, provides protection for U.S. investments and intellectual property, and creates more transparent rules and procedures for conducting business.
 CAFTA-DR also aims to eliminate tariffs within Central America and facilitate increased regional trade, benefiting U.S. companies that manufacture in Honduras.
-Leading U.S. exports to Honduras include petroleum products, textile and fabrics, cotton yarn, electrical equipment, chemicals, manmade staple fibers, computer and electronic products, machinery, food products and cereals (corn, soybean meal, wheat, and rice).
+Leading U.S. exports to Honduras include petroleum products, textile and fabrics, cotton yarn, electrical equipment, chemicals, manmade staple fibers, computer and electronic products, machinery, and food products and cereals (corn, soybean meal, wheat, and rice).
 Nearly all textile and apparel goods that meet CAFTA-DR’s rules of origin are duty-free and quota-free, offering opportunities for U.S. fiber, yarn, fabric, and apparel manufacturers.

 Honduras’ Membership in International Organizations

 U.S. initiatives in international fora generally garner Honduran support.
-Honduras and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, the World Trade Organization, and the International Monetary Fund.
+Honduras and the United States belong to a number of the same international organizations, including the United Nations, Organization of American States, the World Trade Organization, and the International Monetary Fund

 Principal U.S. embassy officials are listed in the Department’s Key Officers List.